ibpdas/ibpdas/readme.md

 I enjoy working with:

 - Public sector teams shaping practical data and AI roadmaps
-- Analysta improving impact of evidence
+- Analysts improving impact of evidence
 - Builders exploring responsible AI patterns

 If you want to connect or discuss ideas, you can reach me on